akshay4121/GRADE-SUBMISSION/README.md

 - Spring MVC (Tomcat)
 - [Thymleaf](https://thymeleaf.org)

-## Installation
+## Getting Started

-The project is created with Maven, so you just need to import it to your IDE and build the project to resolve the dependencies
+The project is created with Maven, so you just need to import it to your IDE and build the project to resolve the dependencies.

-## Usage
-Run the project through the IDE and head out to [http://localhost:8080](http://localhost:8080)

-or

-run this command in the command line:
+First Run the server:
 ```
 ./mvnw clean spring-boot:run
 ```

+Open [http://localhost:8080](http://localhost:8080) with your browser to see the results.